dtran421/gui-component-highlighter/README.md

 - shutil
 - cv2 ([OpenCV](https://opencv.org/))

-The script is split into 3 files: `main.py`, `xml_script.py`, and `img_script`.
+The script is split into 3 files: `main.py`, `xml_script.py`, and `img_script.py`.
 The input data files are stored in the provided directory under the alias `Programming-Assignment-Data`.

 ### Main Script